MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Circumstances do not make the man, they reveal him.
+> The smallest act of kindness is worth more than the greatest intention.
-> -- James Allen
+> -- Kahlil Gibran